iRobotEducation/create3_docs/docs/lessons/pwp/sound-off-1-2.md

     pass
 ```

 2. Use the command await robot.play_note(440, 0.25) to play an A4 quarter note.
 The first parameter determines the note frequency and the second parameter determines note duration (in seconds).
-Explore playing different notes with our Python Note Frequencies Guide.
+Explore playing different notes with our Python[^1] Note Frequencies Guide.

 3. Under a Button 1 event, list at least three notes together in a sequence to create a “happy sound” melody.
 Our example snippet is below:
 ```